Adolescent Health Issues (9856.2)

 Underpinning pedagogical foundations of the unit:

 This unit is informed from evidence-based research and practice.
-There are active researchers delivering this unit with experience to engage students in deep and active learning and transmit to students their passion for the research and practice they are carrying out.
+There are active educators and researchers delivering this unit with experience to engage students in deep and active learning and transmit to students their passion for the research and practice they are carrying out.
 The theoretical foundation of this unit is based on key pedagogical frameworks about how students can deliver quality, contemporary Health Education in Primary and Secondary schools surrounding a variety of sensitive Health topics.
 In addition, this unit offers opportunities for students to engage with industry- and school-based programs aimed at promoting a holistic approach to health and well-being for the whole school community.

 Provision of Information to the Group:

 Notifications through the Canvas 'Announcements' or the Canvas 'Discussion' forums are deemed to be made to the whole class.
 It is the responsibility of the student to ensure they check for announcements on the unit's Canvas site (forum messages are also emailed to student email addresses only).
 Students should therefore ensure they check their UC student email regularly.

 Students with general questions about unit content and assessment should use the 'Discussion' forum on Canvas.
 The rationale for this is to ensure transparent communication around the unit's requirements and expectations between the unit's teaching team and students.